Skip to main content

 What to do in a flood

-• water “boiling” near the toe of the levee or in your back yard if you live next to the levee;
+• Observation of water “boiling” near the base of the levee or in your backyard if you reside adjacent to the levee.

-• water seeping or pouring out of the side of the levee;
+• Detection of water seeping or gushing from the side of the levee.

-• a portion of landside levee slope has slipped away;
+• Noticeable slippage of a portion of the landside levee slope.

-• the waterside berm or levee slope is being eroded by the river and failing
+• Erosion or failure of the waterside berm or levee slope due to the river.

-Problems with plugged storm drain inlets, flooded streets, or operations at detention basins should not be reported to the District.
-These problems should be reported to the City of Sacramento (916-264-5371) or the County of Sacramento (916-875-RAIN)(7246) depending on where you live.
+Please note that issues related to blocked storm drain inlets, flooded streets, or operations at detention basins should not be reported to the District.
+These issues should be directed to the City of Sacramento at 916-264-5371 or the County of Sacramento at 916-875-RAIN(7246), depending on your location.

 image of a levee boil